 The directors are responsible for the other information.
-The other information comprises the Directors' Report and Additional Information for Listed Public Companies, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): From the Chairman, From the Managing Director, Business and Market Characteristics, Key Management Personnel and Board of Directors reports, which is expected to be made available to us after that date.
+The other information comprises the Directors' Report and Additional Information for Listed Public Companies, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): 2019 year in review, Chairman's report, Managing director's report, Board of directors, Managing principals, Executive team, Financial summary, Business and market characteristics and Intellectual Property business overview reports, which is expected to be made available to us after that date.